cdebom/plot_deep_design/README.md

 * **Manuel Blanco Valentin** - http://github.com/manuelblancovalentin
 * **Clecio R. Bom** - https://github.com/cdebom

-If you use this repository in your research project please consider include the authors in your acknowledgements and share the repository url.
+If you use this repository in your research project please consider including the authors in your acknowledgements and share the repository url.

 ## FUNCTION INPUTS & FLAGS